-1. the ship has been surveyed in accordance with the applicable provisions of the Code of y for Caribbean Cargo Ships.
-2. That t the survey showed that: .1 the ship complied with the requirements of the Code as regards: .1 the relevant requirements of chapters 2 and 3 of the Code and the condition of the structure, machinery and equipment as defined in 1.10 of the Code was satisfactory. .2 a freeboard ofmm was assigned and marked on the ship's side at amidships.
-2.2 the last two inspections on the outside of the ship's bottom took place on the 2.3 the life-saving appliances and the equipment of the lifeboats, life rafts and rescue boats were provided in accordance with the requirements of the Code for a total number of persons.
-2.4 the ship was provided with radio installations used in life-saving appliances in accordance with the requirements of the Code.
-2.5 the ship complied with the requirements of the Code as regards radio installations.
-2.6 the ship complied with the requirements of the Code as regards shipborne navigational equipment, means of embarkation for pilots and nautical publications.
-2.7 the ship was provided with lights, shapes, means of making sound signals and distress signals, in accordance with the requirements of the Code and the International Regulations for Preventing Collisions at Sea in force.
-2.8 in all other respects the ship complied with the relevant requirements of the Code.
-3. That a an Exemption Certificate has/ has not been issued.
-This o certificat espection te is valid until Issued d at (Place of issue of certificate) (Date of Issue) (Signature of authorized official issuing the certificate)
+- 1. That the ship has been surveyed in accordance with the applicable provisions of the Code of Safety for Caribbean Cargo Ships. - 2.
+That the survey showed that: - .1 the ship complied with the requirements of the Code as regards: - .1 the relevant requirements of chapters 2 and 3 of the Code and the condition of the structure, machinery and equipment as defined in 1.10 of the Code was satisfactory. - .2 a freeboard of mm was assigned and marked on the ship's side at amidships.

+- 2.3 the life-saving appliances and the equipment of the lifeboats, life rafts and rescue boats were provided in accordance with the requirements of the Code for a total number of persons. - 2.4 the ship was provided with radio installations used in life-saving appliances in accordance with the requirements of the Code. - 2.5 the ship complied with the requirements of the Code as regards radio installations. - 2.6 the ship complied with the requirements of the Code as regards shipborne navigational equipment, means of embarkation for pilots and nautical publications. - 2.7 the ship was provided with lights, shapes, means of making sound signals and distress signals, in accordance with the requirements of the Code and the International Regulations for Preventing Collisions at Sea in force. - 2.8 in all other respects the ship complied with the relevant requirements of the Code. - 3.
+That an Exemption Certificate has/ has not been issued.